-The Company as of September 30, 2005 was contingently liable for letters of guarantee and letters of credit amounting to \$2,877 issued by various banks in favor of various organizations.
-These are collateralized by cash deposits, which are included as a component of restricted cash.
+The Company as of June 30, 2005 was contingently liable for letters of guarantee and letters of credit amounting to \$578 issued by various banks in favor of various organizations.
+These are collateralized by cash deposits which are included as a component of restricted cash.

-The Company has issued guarantees, amounting to \$1,779 at September 30, 2005 to third parties where the Company irrevocably and unconditionally guarantees subsidiaries obligations under the dry bulk shipping FFAs.
-The guarantees remain in effect for a period of six months following the last trade date, which was September 29, 2005.
+The Company has issued guarantees, amounting to US\$1,037 at June 30, 2005 to third parties where the Company irrevocably and unconditionally guarantees subsidiaries obligations under the dry bulk shipping FFAs.
+The guarantees remain in effect for a period of 6 months following the last trade date which was June 30, 2005.

 The Company is involved in various disputes and arbitration proceedings arising in the ordinary course of business.
-Provisions have been recognized in the financial statements for all such proceedings where the Company believes that a liability may be probable, and for which the amounts are reasonably estimable, based upon facts known at the date the financial statements were prepared.
-In the opinion of management, the ultimate disposition of these matters is immaterial and will not adversely affect the Company's financial position, results of operations or liquidity.
+Provisions have been recognized in the financial statements for all such proceedings that are deemed by management to be probable, that a liability has been incurred as of June 30 2005, and for which the amounts are reasonably estimable, based upon facts known at the date the financial statements were prepared.
+In the opinion of management, the ultimate disposition of these matters is insignificant and will not adversely affect the Company's financial position.